 - Access & egress to & from training facilities must be via defined, approved location(s) only.
-Uncontrolled/unauthorised access & egress points must not be used under any circumstances: - The day to day use of racecourse facilities is under the control of the Track Supervisor and/or Racecourse Manager; - The use of training facilities is strictly prohibited unless the Track Supervisor (or their nominee) or the Gap Attendant is in attendance; - Only Club-authorised personnel are permitted on the track when trackwork is in progress unless the Gap Attendant or Track Supervisor has given permission for a handler to lead a horse; - Any person handling horses on Club grounds (including all training facilities) are subject to and governed by the Racing NSW Rules of Racing, plus any Club rules introduced under the powers of the Club committee, and must be licensed to do so; - Prior to entry onto Club grounds, all persons riding horses must wear an approved skull cap, vest and riding boots.
+Uncontrolled/unauthorised access & egress points must not be used under any circumstances; - The day to day use of racecourse facilities is under the control of the Track Supervisor and/or Racecourse Manager; - The use of training facilities is strictly prohibited unless the Track Supervisor (or their nominee) or the Gap Attendant is in attendance.
+For small venues where a Gap Attendant is not present, refer Facility Use below; - Only Club-authorised personnel are permitted on the track when trackwork is in progress unless the Gap Attendant or Track Supervisor has given permission for a handler to lead a horse; - Any person handling horses on Club grounds (including all training facilities) is subject to and governed by the Racing NSW Rules of Racing, plus any Club rules introduced under the powers of the Club committee, and must be licensed to do so; - Prior to entry onto Club grounds, all persons riding horses must wear an approved skull cap, vest and riding boots.
 Skull caps and vests must be properly fastened at all times.
-It is preferable that persons handling horses also wear skull caps and vests; - All horses must be saddled when ridden; - o All horses being led on Club grounds must have a bridle with appropriate bit attached; - All horses must be led on a one handler, one horse basis.
+It is preferable that persons handling horses also wear skull caps and vests; - All horses must be saddled when ridden; - All horses being led on Club grounds must have a bridle with appropriate bit attached; - All horses must be led on a one handler, one horse basis.